Vortical waves in a quantum fluid with vector, axial and helical charges. II. Dissipative effects: Summary and Conclusions

 \paragraph{Kinetic dissipation.} We also considered the effects of kinetic dissipation produced by the corrections to the energy-momentum tensor and charge currents due to interactions in the fluid.
 In our work, these corrections are also taken into account in the relaxation time approximation governed by the kinetic relaxation time $\tau_R$ within the relativistically consistent framework of M\"uller-Israel-Stewart hydrodynamics.
 The presence of the kinetic dissipation leads to the damping of the high-wavenumber modes.
 This property, together with the fact that for a non-conserved axial charge, there are no propagating modes for small wavenumbers, poses a stringent restriction to the existence of the vortical waves in realistic plasmas.

 \paragraph{Consequences for quark-gluon plasma.} For the environment of the quark-gluon plasma produced in the current experiments in relativistic heavy-ion collisions, the estimations made in Section 5 do not favour the observation of the Helical Vortical Waves.
 It appears that the angular velocity of the plasma is too small, so the wave propagates too slowly (about 1\% of the speed of light), implying that during the lifetime of the plasma fireball, the wave advances over a phenomenologically irrelevant distance of a small fraction of a fermi.
 However, it appears that even this estimation is too optimistic because of the damping effects.
-The helical relaxation time sets an upper bound of the wavelength of the propagating wave because when the wavelengths are too large, wave propagation gets restricted as a result of the non-conservation of the helical charge.
-However, even this wavelength appears to be too small as the kinetic dissipation effects -- that increase with the decrease of the wavelength -- appear to be too strong so that they damp the wave efficiently.
+The helical relaxation time sets an upper threshold of the wavelength of the propagating wave because when the wavelengths are too large, wave propagation is prohibited as a result of the non-conservation of the helical charge.
+However, even this threshold wavelength appears to be too small as the kinetic dissipation effects -- that increase quadratically with the decrease of the wavelength -- appear to be too strong so that they damp the wave at small wavelengths.
 Therefore, we conclude that helical vortical waves cannot propagate in the realistic environment of quark-gluon plasmas.